mobxjs/mobx-react-lite/README.md

 })
 ```

+# Notice of deprecation

+We are considering deprecation and removal of following utilities from the package.
+Come join the discussion: https://github.com/mobxjs/mobx-react-lite/issues/94

 ### `useObservable<T>(initialValue: T): T`

 React hook that allows creating observable object within a component body and keeps track of it over renders.
 Gets all the benefits from [observable objects](https://mobx.js.org/refguide/object.html) including computed properties and methods.
 You can also use arrays, Map and Set.